web-tools42/replit-desktop/README.md

 ### `build:ts`

 Use the typescript compiler to produce a ts-out directory of a js copy of src.
+Also running `build:ts:static` and `ts:start`

 ### `build:ts:static`

 Copying the static non-ts files into the ts-out folder.

+### `ts:start`

+Start the electron process in ts-out.

 ## Acknowledgements